 Toothaches, stomachaches, headaches, arthritis flare-ups, menstrual cramps, sprains, and many more may seem ordinary situations.
 Still, the first aider should take extra care in administering ibuprofen, especially to people with a history of allergic reactions to medications.

 Causes of Fever

 Another symptom where ibuprofen is commonly used is fever.
 Fever can be a sign of infections, inflammations, autoimmune disorders, and other health problems such as cancer.

-The bottom line is that ibuprofen is a common painkiller and OTC remedy for daily minor injuries.
+The bottom line is that ibuprofen is a common painkiller and OTC remedy for minor daily injuries.
 However, it can also cause an allergic reaction in some people.
-It is helpful to know what to do in cases like this and what alternative treatments can be used.
+Knowing what to do in cases like this is helpful and what alternative treatments can be used.

 Do First Aiders Study About Drug Treatments?

 CPR First Aid offers both online theory learning and hands-on practice.
-First aid courses are taught by experienced and fully qualified trainers.
-Reach out to us for your inquiries and learn more about asthma attack first aid at Level 1/174 Gilles St, Adelaide 5000 or our course list available across Australia.
+Experienced and fully qualified trainers teach first aid courses.
+Reach out to us for your inquiries and learn more about asthma attack first aid at Level 1/174 Gilles St, Adelaide 5000, or our course list available across Australia.